ruslanbes/shorter/README.md

-**Shorter** is an opninonated pack of short versions (aliases) of some common commands.
+**Shorter** is an opinionated pack of short versions (aliases) of some common commands.
 Adapted for Mac.

 One shell file = one alias.
 Following the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).